Is Arabic Useful Outside of Reading the Quran?August 6, 2019 2023-08-14 12:46

-As one of the most spoken languages in the world, Arabic boasts a total of 422 million speakers.
-About 112 of the world's current Arabic speakers learned it as a second language.
+We have mentioned in previous articles that Arabic is a widely spoken language with a large subset who have learned it as a second language.
 The vast majority of people who learn Arabic as a second language do so after converting to Islam.
-This is because Muslims believe the Quran is the unchanged word of God, recorded exactly as it was delivered to Muhammad through the Angel Gabriel.
-Therefore, to fully understand the Quran, one must read it in its original Classical Arabic.
+This is because Muslims believe the Quran is the unchanged word of God, recorded exactly as it was delivered to the Prophet Muhammadﷺ through the Angel Gabriel.
+Therefore, to fully understand the Quran, one must read it in its original classical Arabic.

-Many people hold the erroneous belief that learning Arabic has no benefit outside of reading the Quran.
-In reality, however, there are some serious advantages to mastering the language, whether you're a Muslim or not.
-In this article, we'll be looking at some of the additional areas in which proficiency in Arabic will come in handy.
+Many people hold the erroneous belief that learning Arabic is unimportant outside of reading the Quran or Islamic texts.
+In reality, however, there are some serious advantages to mastering the language, whether you’re a Muslim or not.
+In this article, we’ll be looking at some of the additional areas in which proficiency in Arabic will come in handy.

-The Shahada is the first pillar of Islam and must be completed before one can consider themselves a Muslim.
-It requires the convert to state their unwavering belief in one god and Muhammad as His messenger.
+The shahadah is the first pillar of Islam and must be completed before one can consider themselves a Muslim.
+It requires the convert to state their unwavering belief in one God and Muhammadﷺ as His messenger.
 The only caveat is that it cannot be recited in any language other than Arabic.

-Admittedly, you don't necessarily have to speak Arabic to perform the Shahada.
-Many non-Arabic speakers recite it phonetically, usually with the guidance of an imam.
+Admittedly, you don’t necessarily have to speak Arabic to perform the shahadah.
+Many non-Arabic speakers recite it phonetically, usually with the guidance of someone learned in Islam like the imam of a mosque.
 Of course, this only prolongs the inevitable, as any Muslim needs to understand Arabic in order to fully immerse themselves in their faith.
 Arabic features heavily in most Friday prayer sessions.
 The imam will speak in Arabic for most of the gathering, speaking only in English or another language for brief periods.

 Arabic is the official language of 28 countries.
 Tourist hotspots such as the United Arab Emirates, Egypt, and Morocco speak Arabic as their primary language.
 As do budding vacation destinations such as Saudi Arabia and Qatar.
 While many people in these countries also have some level of English proficiency, your vacation will be made all the more enjoyable if you can speak the native language.
 We say this because Arabs are infinitely more welcoming to those who share their tongue than those who don’t.
 We’re not saying they’ll be hostile towards travelers who only speak English, but they will show an obvious preference towards Arabic speakers.